Joseph Moinian: Recognition

 Moinian is a member of the Board of Governors of the Real Estate Board of New York.
 He also sits on the board of the Skyline Museum.
 In 2019, Moinian was ranked 29th in The Commercial Observer's Power 100: Commercial Real Estate's Most Powerful Players.
 In 2018, The Moinian Group was named Manhattan's fifth most active developer by The Real Deal, with 2.6 million square feet of development activity.

 Personal life

 Joseph Moinian is married to Nazee Moinian, also from Iran, whom he met when he was 26.
-They have five children and reside in Manhattan.
-Joseph Moinian has secondary residences in Quogue, New York, and Miami.
-Joseph Moinian has five children: Matthew Moinian, Mitchell Moinian, Mahtab (Max) Moinian, Michaela Moinian, and Morgan Moinian.
+They have five children.
+Joseph Moinian has two brothers, both in real estate.

-Joseph Moinian has two brothers: Morris Moinian, real estate developer and founder of Fortuna Realty Group, and David Moinian, real estate developer and founder of Moin Development Corp.
 Joseph Moinian is active in the Persian-Jewish community and is involved in the development of a Jewish temple in Midwood, Brooklyn and other synagogues in New York under construction.